Bastard

 Initial Foothold

-1. Used Exploit-DB 41564, a Drupal REST API RCE, to upload a PHP web shell.
+1. Used Exploit-DB 41564arrow-up-right, a Drupal REST API RCE, to upload a PHP web shell.

 2. Modified exploit’s $file and $phpCode to: